KeishiIshihara/dotfiles/README.md

 - [ ] Installing test in an unseen environment.
 - [ ] Cleaning up test of this whole dotfile.
 - [ ] Make sure which shell will be initialized after installing dotfiles.
 For such case that you are working on somewhere you don't want or must not change to zsh.
+- [ ] Maintain pyenv's versions and each requirements lists.

 ## Install and deploy dotfiles
 Clone this repository onto your home directory.